farazkhan8210716102/faraz-first-code/README.md

-# faraz-first-code
+binary tree
-this is the 1st code of faraz on github
+this is an easy and simple binary tree code for students